Miocallicebus: Etymology

-Miocallicebus is derived from the Greek name for the modern genus of titis, Callicebus, with the prefix Mio for Miocene.
+Miocallicebus is derived from the Greek name for the modern genus of titis, Callicebus, with the prefix Mio- for Miocene.
 The species epithet refers to Villavieja, a village close to where the fossil remains were found.

 Description

-Fossils of Miocallicebus were discovered in 1997 during a field study executed by researchers of the Primate Research Institute of Kyoto University.
+Fossils of Miocallicebus were discovered in 1997 during a field study executed by researchers at the Primate Research Institute of Kyoto University.
 The specimen consists of a right maxillary fragment preserving a root of M1, a complete M2, and a badly damaged M3, discovered at the Bolivia Site in the Tatacoa Desert of Huila, south-central Colombia.
 The genus has not been found in the "Monkey Beds" of La Venta.
 The fossil remains were uncovered just above the Tatacoa Sandstone Beds of the La Victoria Formation, which has been dated to the Laventan with a range from 13.86 to 12.38 mya.

 The estimated weight for Miocallicebus, considered similar to but much larger than the extant genus Callicebus, is 1500 g.
 However, it may be phylogenically nestled within Callicebus, which would warrant a replacement of the species to be in that genus.

 The evolutionary split between Pitheciidae of Cebupithecia from the Honda Group and Callicebus, including Miocallicebus, has been placed at 15.2 mya.